Daniel’s Story (15/3/91 – 8/7/13)

 Daniel himself took everything in his stride, he was very accepting.
 He kept his positive attitude throughout and never complained.
 He showed great courage, even when losing some of his hair during radiotherapy; still he didn’t let it faze him.
 Instead, he forgot about being embarrassed and just carried on with life without even bothering to cover his head!

 Towards the end of that year when he was feeling a little better he took up swimming to help with his recovery.
 He always used to love sport but never excelled at it.
-We didn’t realise that this was due to the tumour causing weakness in his muscles and balance & co-ordination problems.
-He found that he loved the swimming and this laid the groundwork for new opportunities in disabled swimming.
+We didn’t realise that this was due to the tumour causing weakness in his muscles as welll as balance and co-ordination problems.
+He found that he loved swimming and this laid the groundwork for new opportunities in disabled swimming.

 At the beginning of 2008, Daniel decided to get his classification in disabled swimming to give him a chance to get to the ‘Zone’ swimming carnival.
 He not only got to ‘Zone’, he made it to ‘State’ and then to ‘Nationals’ in Christian School Swimming, where he received a Gold and Silver medal and was named ‘Runner-up Disabled Champion’.
 Wow!
 Who would have thought that this was possible this time the previous year?
 God is an awesome God!

 These results motivated Daniel to take his swimming training seriously, increasing his training to three times a week.
 He soon qualified for the Bronze Swimming Squad, and soon after, the Silver Swimming Squad, and found himself getting up early for morning swimming and gym sessions!
 Daniel also competed at club level, each Friday night, and sometimes on the weekends at various carnivals.
-He competed in the National Disabled Swimming Championships the following year held in Canberra where he won a Bronze medal.
+The following year, he competed in the National Disabled Swimming Championships held in Canberra where he won a Bronze medal.

 Following Daniel’s success at swimming, he decided to get his classification in disabled athletics.
 He not only won each event up to State level but achieved many new records along the way, including the setting of three new State records.
 At the CIS State carnival, Daniel was named ‘Disabled Champion of the Meet’.

-Daniel’s sporting achievements were recognised and caused his name to be put forward for the NSW Athletics team for the Pacific School Games, an international sporting event for school age children and youth.
-Subsequently he was invited onto the team and asked to compete in six events.
+Daniel’s sporting achievements were recognised and resulted in his name being put forward for the NSW Athletics team for the Pacific School Games, an international sporting event for school age children and youth.
+Subsequently, he was invited onto the team and asked to compete in six events.

 This motivated Daniel to start athletics training, so on top of his early morning swimming training, he began to include afternoon athletics training.
 Daniel spent two afternoons a week concentrating on running training (for track events) and two afternoons focusing on long jump and shot put (field events).
 He was very dedicated and didn’t miss any of his training sessions.
 This must have helped, as he achieved five out of six ‘personal bests’ at the Pacific School Games.
 No medals were won, but we found out later that this was because he was classified wrongly.
 He would have won 6 out of 6 Gold medals if his classification had been correct.
 His classification was corrected soon after the completion of these games.